The Equalizer 2: Filming

 Principal photography on the film began in the South End area of Boston, Massachusetts, on September 14, 2017.
 Filming also took place on Lynn Shore Drive in Lynn, Massachusetts, the Powder Point Bridge in Duxbury, Massachusetts, as well as in Brant Rock, Massachusetts.
 The final action scene was filmed here.
 Interior scenes were filmed in a studio in Canton, Massachusetts.

 While Sony and other publications reported the film was made on a net production budget of $62 million, Deadline Hollywood stated their sources insisted the cost was "in the high [$70 million]" range after Massachusetts tax credits.

 Release

+Theatrical

 The Equalizer 2 was released on July 20, 2018, by Sony Pictures.
 Sony had originally scheduled the film for a September 29, 2017, release, but on November 3, 2016, the film was pushed to September 14, 2018, and then on September 28, 2017, the release date was brought forward to August 3, 2018, but then on February 13, 2018, it got settled on its July 20, 2018 release.